Panzerschrek/U-00DC-Sprache/source/docs/en/build_system.rst

 Default value is 0, which means using all available CPU cores.

 ``--packages-repository-directory`` option provides path to the global packages directory.
-Such directory should contain subdirectories (for each package) and one or more version directory within a package directory in format *major.minor.patch.tweak*.
+Such directory should contain subdirectories (for each package) and one or more version directory within a package directories in format *major.minor.patch.tweak*.
 This directory is used for searching for global versioned packages.

 Options ``--compiler-executable``, ``--ustlib-path``, ``--build-system-imports-path`` are used to override default paths for components used by the build system - Ü compiler executable, standard library, imports directory containing build system headers.